 Life is all about creating a difference.
 Tom Brokaw, a renowned American journalist once said “It’s easy to make a buck.
 It’s a lot tougher to make a difference.”
 In today’s highly competitive world, being unique and different is what it takes to get the edge over your competitors.

-- We took one of the marketing communication points and made an entire exhibition booth experience around it- Nobody understands colours like we do!
-Our main aim was to design the booth with coloured crafted objects which were appealing and attractive for the visitors.
+We took one of the marketing communication points and made an entire exhibition stand booth experience around it.
+Nobody understands colours as we do!
+Our main aim was to a creative exhibition stand design with coloured crafted objects which were appealing and attractive for the visitors.
 This helped us in sending the brand idea to the attendees easily.

-- They were asked to take the origami pieces back home as memorabilia.
-Back in office they stuck it at their desks and learned the simple origami folds and every time they did it, they saw the name Milliken on it and in this way Milliken became a part of their lives.
+They were asked to take the origami pieces back home as memorabilia.
+Back in the office they stuck it at their desks and learned the simple origami folds and every time they did it, they saw the name Milliken on it and in this way Milliken became a part of their lives.

 This is how we get connected to people’s lives.
 Maybe having a small space with an aim to make a big impact is a tough challenge but this is SOL’s way of saying “Challenge Accepted”.